South Asian and Tibetan Special Collections

 The map collection of India, collected by the Kern Institute, comprises thirteen old maps (1657-1900) and about 600 modern maps from the Indian Army Map Service, furthermore the Survey of India and the National Atlas of India from the years 1960-1980.
 These and other maps of the region are kept in the Maps and Atlasses Collection, which has its own web page.

-Many items are accessible via the online catalogue.
+Many items are accessible via the Catalogue.
 Consult Digital Collections for more information, inluding collection guides, digitized catalogues, digital facsimiles, online exhibitions and snapshots.
 In 2016 a project has started to describe all Sanskrit manuscripts and include them in the online catalogue.